Liiesl/FINALLY_I_CAN_CODE/README.md

 Installer coming soon
 or you could use pyinstaller on your own.
 1. Download source code
+2. Extract the file
-2. Run .spec file provided
+3. Run .spec file provided

 ### Linux
 Coming soon
 or you could use pyinstaller on your own.
 1. Download source code
+2. Extract the file
-2. Run .spec file provided
+3. Run .spec file provided

 ## Usage